ekusuma/handin240/README.md

 # 18240 Handin Tool
 A handin utility tool for 18240 assignments.
 Meant to streamline student workflow with respect to code submissions with the intent of removing Autolab from the flow entirely, as well as make the lives of the (best) TAs easier.
+Also includes some utility scripts that would be useful for the new workflow.

+Written in Python, intended for ver.
+2.7.5.

 ## Usage
 *TODO*